 Our brains are magical, mystical creatures.
 Exactly, how they work is still beyond the grasp of neurobiology, notwithstanding the amazing breakthroughs in the last twenty years.
 For some reason, when you give your brain a rest, it synthesizes information learned in the previous weeks.

 Of course timing these incubation periods can be tricky.
-But if you’ve been studying vocabulary nonstop for the last two weeks and words seem to be slipping out of your mind, your brain may need a rest.
+But if you’ve been studying vocabulary nonstop for the last two weeks and words seem to be slipping out of your mind, your brain may need a rest, or try to practice GRE math.
 Afterwards, you will be surprised that your neural pathways have solidified; words that seemed to slip from your grasp are now more firmly lodged in your brain.
 Again, rest can be a very subjective thing.
 But a day or two off every couple of weeks can definitely be salutary.